 It is not necessary to buy more than one policy.
-One policy is good enough.
+One policy should provide enough coverage.

 3. Take your time and compare outlines of coverage.

 Never let anyone pressure or scare you into making a quick decision.
 Don't buy a policy the first time an agent comes calling.
 Obtain from him or her an outline of coverage that summarizes the policy's benefits.
 Compare outlines of coverage from several companies.